stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 analysis.
 All such knowledge will be useful when we take over the various cities of the natives.
 Our type C diamond drills were able to bite into the unseen material, and wreckers are now planting dynamite preparatory to a thorough blasting.
 Nothing will be left when we are done.
-The edifice forms a distinct menace to a&euml;rial and other possible traffic.
+The edifice forms a distinct menace to aërial and other possible traffic.

-  In considering the plan of the labyrinth one is impressed not only with the irony of Dwight&rsquo;s fate, but with that of Stanfield&rsquo;s as well.
+  In considering the plan of the labyrinth one is impressed not only with the irony of Dwight's fate, but with that of Stanfield's as well.
 When trying to reach the second body from the skeleton, we could find no access on the right, but Markheim found a doorway from the first inner space some fifteen feet past Dwight and four or five past Stanfield.
 Beyond this was a long hall which we did not explore till later, but on the right-hand side of that hall was another doorway leading directly to the body.
-Stanfield could have reached the outside entrance by walking 22 or 23 feet if he had found the opening which lay directly   behind   him&mdash;an opening which he overlooked in his exhaustion and despair.
+Stanfield could have reached the outside entrance by walking 22 or 23 feet if he had found the opening which lay directly   behind   him--an opening which he overlooked in his exhaustion and despair.